MdSadiqMd/FlyMate-Flights-Service/README.md

 Associations are the ones used to connect two models using primary key and foreign keys

+**Note**:
+We can also add the migrations in the same file without creating an other file for reference check `20240727142204-create-airport.js`

-15. Create an seperate migration (only migration) for particular association
+15. Create an seperate migration (only migration) for particular association (for reference check `20240728095046-create-flight.js`)

     ```bash
     npx sequelize migration:generate --name <name of the migration>